Department of Residential Life

 First in the Family Community

-Started in Fall 2012 and located within Foss Hall, the First in the Family Community is designed to support first-generation students and assist them in their transition from high school to college.
+Beginning in Fall of 2015, the newly renovated Ordal Hall will be home to the First in the Family Community.
+The First in the Family Community (currently located in Foss Hall) is designed to support first-generation students and assist them in their transition from high school to college.
 Residents of the First in the Family Community live and learn in a welcoming and safe environment.

 What is First in the Family Community?